algosup/2024-2025-project-3-quickest-path-team-1/documents/management/weeklyreport/WeeklyReport1.md

 |PAGNOUX Grégory | 14:00h |	1.00h	| 2:45h	| 1:24h | 10:06h | | Personal appointment |

 # V. Next Week's Plan

+For the next week, the focus should be on the project's functional specifications as the deadline fixed by the team is 01/20/2025 but the team do not have project time between the 13th and the 15th of January 2025.

+The team should also focus on the project's technical as the deadline will soon be reached.

+The development team will continue to develop the first version of the project on both operating system, MacOs and Windows.